Nithe14/.nvim/README.md

 NeoVim can keep all changes you made in a single dir.
 I set it to ~/.config/nvim/undo.
 So you can undo and redo changes in any file even if you close it.

 ## Styles
-There is a lualine with some theme, and custom colorscheme but you probably change it so whatever.
+There is a lualine with some theme, and iceberg colorscheme (https://github.com/cocopon/iceberg.vim) but you probably change it so whatever.

 _That's it for now..._